She wrote a poem about a vagina. It landed her in jail

 The academic, who has been in Luzira Women's Prison for eight months, is on trial after the government accused her of "cyber harassment and offensive communication" for penning and posting a poem on Facebook.

-The poem, published last September, uses a graphic description of the birth of the Ugandan President and his mother's vagina to criticize his "oppression, suppression and repression" of the country, which he has ruled for over thirty years.
+The poem, published last September, uses a graphic description of the birth of the Ugandan President and his mother's vagina to criticize his "oppression, suppression and repression" of the country, which he has ruled for over 30 years.

 In early June, Nyanzi's legal team put it to Buganda Road Chief Magistrate Court that she had no case to answer and pushed for her immediate release.
 But the judgment went against her.
 She remains in jail and will start presenting her defense this week.
 Nyanzi has asked the court to summon 20 defense witnesses, including President Yoweri Museveni himself.

-Nyanzi has been known in African academic and feminist circles for decades, but it's her provocative poetry about the 74-year-old president that has made her a household name in Uganda in recent years.
+Nyanzi has been known in African academic and feminist circles for decades, but it's her provocative poetry about the 74-year-old President that has made her a household name in Uganda in recent years.

 "Yoweri, they say it was your birthday yesterday.
 How horrifically cancerous a day!" reads part of the now infamous vagina poem.